Seiberg-Witten and Gromov invariants for self-dual harmonic 2-forms: Equating ECH and HM cobordism counts

 It then remains to solve

-and also to find those $\c\in\yY$ for which the term $(1-\Pi_\xi)(\fv-\fv_\h)$ is suitably bounded.
-When $\c\notin\bigtimes_k\zZ^{(k)}_0$, the constructions in \cite{Taubes:ECH=SWF2}*{\S7} need to be augmented by the constructions in \cite{Taubes:GrtoSW}.
+and also to find those $\bc\in\yY$ for which the term $(1-\Pi_\xi)(\fv-\fv_\h)$ is suitably bounded.
+When $\bc\notin\bigtimes_k\zZ^{(k)}_0$, the constructions in \cite{Taubes:ECH=SWF2}*{\S7} need to be augmented by the constructions in \cite{Taubes:GrtoSW}.
 Indeed, it is also shown in \cite{Taubes:ECH=SWF2}*{\S7.d} that the related term

-is large when $\c_k$ is far away from $\zZ^{(k)}_0$, so that \eqref{eqn:schematicProj2} need not be solvable.
+is large when $\c_k$ is far away from $\zZ^{(k)}_0$, so that~\eqref{eqn:schematicProj2} need not be solvable.
 What follows are the modifications to \cite{Taubes:ECH=SWF2}*{\S7} that come directly from \cite{Taubes:GrtoSW}*{\S5}.
-Again, it is important to note the special curves $C_{k'}$ are disjoint from the other components of $\cC$ and only approach embedded Reeb orbits which are furthermore not approached by the other components of $\cC$, so the analysis in \cite{Taubes:GrtoSW} complements (and does not interfere with) the analysis in \cite{Taubes:ECH=SWF2}.
+Again, it is important to note the special curves $C_{k'}$ are disjoint from the other components of $\cC$ and only approach embedded Reeb orbits which are furthermore not approached by the other components of $\cC$, so the analysis in \cite{Taubes:GrtoSW} complements (and does not interfere with) the analysis in \cite{Taubes:ECH=SWF2}.\footnote{Since the arguments in \cite{Taubes:GrtoSW} and \cite{Taubes:ECH=SWF2} follow the same principle of obstructed gluing theory, here are some similarities/differences between the notions and equations in \cite{Taubes:GrtoSW}*{\S2--\S5} and our setup (which follows \cite{Taubes:ECH=SWF2}*{\S5--\S7}).
+Ignoring contributions from the ends of the curves, our variables $\lbrace\bc,\xi,\b,\fv-\fv_\h\rbrace$ may be viewed as analogs of $\lbrace y,x,q',\operatorname{err}\rbrace$ in \cite{Taubes:GrtoSW}, though the pairs $(\bc,\xi)$ and $(y,x)$ play different roles in the respective gluing arguments.
+The respective points of expansion of a tentative Seiberg--Witten solution are $(A_{\bc}^\xi(0),\Psi_{\bc}^\xi(0))$ in our setup and the version of $(\underline a_r,(\underline\alpha_r,\underline\beta_r))$ in \cite{Taubes:GrtoSW}*{\S3.b} constructed from $y$ (and from $x$ as in \cite{Taubes:GrtoSW}*{Equation 5.10}).
+This configuration $(\underline a_r,(\underline\alpha_r,\underline\beta_r))$ is a modification to the configuration $(a_r,(\alpha_r,0))$ in \cite{Taubes:GrtoSW}*{\S2.d} (whose analog is our $(A_{\bc}^*,\Psi_{\bc}^*)$) using the ``correction'' term $u_r$ defined by \cite{Taubes:GrtoSW}*{Equation 3.13} (whose analog is part of our $\b$).
+The Seiberg--Witten equations are then given by Equation~\eqref{eqn:schematic} with linear variable $\b$ and by \cite{Taubes:GrtoSW}*{Equation 4.2} with linear variable $q'$.
+The argument of \cite{Taubes:ECH=SWF2}*{\S 7.d} concerning $\Pi_\xi(\fv-\fv_\h)$ is analogous to that of \cite{Taubes:GrtoSW}*{\S 5.f} concerning $\Pi\operatorname{err}$.